 Together with his ranger Vladimir Valishvili, National Park Director Otar Tsamalaidse (back) fights poaching in Kazbegi National Park, shows hikers the way and ensures cleanliness in the region.

 In order to finance this aid and the maintenance of the protected areas, the Caucasus Nature Fund (CNF) was founded, a German organisation which aims to ensure the long-term financing of the protected areas in the region.
-The organisation serves 18 different protected areas in the region, and on the tenth anniversary of the CNF this June, its President David Morrison said: “These areas are among the most valuable on the entire Eurasian continent.”
+The organisation serves 17 different protected areas in the region, and on the tenth anniversary of the CNF in 2018, its President David Morrison said: “These areas are among the most valuable on the entire Eurasian continent.”

 Only small businesses, traditional agriculture and sustainable tourism are allowed there.
 Oversized backpacks dot the slopes of the Kazbek; backpackers speak Georgian, French, Hebrew, English and German; cafés line the streets and rooms are available to rent in virtually every house in the village of Stepantsminda with its 1,300 inhabitants.
 At 1,700 metres, Stepantsminda is already pretty high up, and the 5,047-metre high Kasbek peak towers above everything, just like the Matterhorn above Zermatt.
 The only difference is that Kazbek, the highest peak in the Caucasus, is about 600 metres higher than the Matterhorn and a good 200 metres higher than Mont Blanc, the tallest summit in the Alps.